To all those don’t meet you yet. How do you describe yourself?

 What was the most challenging project you ever faced and why?

 iPlayer Radio was a huge challenge.
 The project was to replace 72 bespoke websites with a single codebase.
 I worked as the frontend lead.
 It was a challenge for a range of reasons.
-The stakeholder where (rightfully) demanding, the timescale was short, the complexity high and the designs very ambitious.
+The stakeholder where (rightfully) demanding, the timescale was description, the complexity high and the designs very ambitious.